mmbman/Katagiri/1987-03-13-Bendowa-Talk-3.md

 According to Buddha’s eye, I think eternal time is nothing but the moment.
 So from this point, I think it is possible for us to see the devas [...] who participated in that ceremony and exist in this world.
 Well, practically speaking, I think that spirit of the Buddha transmitted to Mahakasyapa has been existent from the ancient time up to now, transmitted from from one ancestor to another.
 So very naturally, Mahakasyapa knows what the significance of the Buddha’s teaching is, and then Ananda became the successor of Mahakasyapa, who knows exactly the significance of Buddha’s teaching.
 So from generation to generation, each ancestor accepted [and] received the true significance of the Buddha’s teaching.
 So from this point, I think we still know.
 Even [in the] 21st century, I think somebody knows what what the true significance of Buddha’s teaching is.
 [So] I think we can participate.
 [That means] we can prove that ceremony is really true, saying [so] from the depth of spiritual life, very naturally.
 So from this point I think our practice should be protected, or watched over, by many devas, many guardians, and many sentient beings.
 Otherwise, you cannot continue to practice.

-So that’s why Dogen Zenji [says] here:
+So that’s why Dōgen Zenji [says] here:

 > Some among the deva multitude now present in the heavens actually witnessed the ceremony.
 Therefore there is no reason for any doubt.
 The Buddha Dharma as a matter of course is forever protected and maintained by the deva multitude.
 Their efforts never slacken.